Promenade Closure

-Permanent closure of the towpath and promenade path along the Rhine below the Pfaffendorf bridge from Weindorf to the castle steps
+Permanent closure of the towpath and promenade along the Rhine near the Pfaffendorf bridge between the Weindorf and the palace steps.

 Learn more

-Das Pegelhaus in Koblenz mit Restauranttischen im Vordergrund und dem Rhein und der Festung Ehrenbreitstein im Hintergrund ©Koblenz-Touristik GmbH, Dominik Ketz
+Das Pegelhaus in Koblenz mit Restauranttischen im Vordergrund und dem Rhein und der Festung Ehrenbreitstein im Hintergrund © Koblenz-Touristik GmbH, Dominik Ketz

 The Water Gauge House